agkeck-iivi/internet_radio_v2/v2_build_details.md

 *   Use the **Espressif BLE Provisioning** app (available on iOS and Android) to connect to the device.
 *   Follow the app instructions to scan for Wi-Fi networks and provide the SSID and password.
 *   Once credentials are received, the device will connect to the Wi-Fi network and save the credentials to NVS for future boots.
-*   **Forced Reprovisioning**: To reset the Wi-Fi credentials and force the device back into provisioning mode, **press and hold the Station Encoder button** while powering on (or rebooting) the device.
+*   **Forced Reprovisioning**: To reset the Wi-Fi credentials and force the device back into provisioning mode, **press and hold the Volume Encoder button** while powering on (or rebooting) the device.

 ### ir
 The Bose Wave radio uses an IR remote control for all functions.
 Version 2 is designed for this particular unit so we generate our own IR signals to control the radio.
 After sniffing the IR signals with ir_nec_transciever project we see that the radio does not use the NEC protocal.
 Using 10 samples of the on/off button and 10 samples of the aux button we create a concensus signal for each message.
 The colab: `bose_sig_analysis.ipynb` shows the analysis of the IR signals.